 Storing your information

 Information which you submit to us is sent to computers located within the UK and the European Union Area.
 This is necessary in order to process the information and to send you the information you have requested.

 Information submitted by you may be transferred to/from other reputable third party organisations as referred to earlier in this policy for processing your donation/sending you activity updates and their computers are also situated within the UK and European Union Area (EEA).

 This will be done in accordance with guidance issued by the Information Commissioner’s Office.
 We only keep information for as long as we are allowed to in accordance with other legislation or relevant regulations.

-If you cease donating any personal information you supply to us will not be retained for longer than necessary and will be disposed of in accordance with the requirements of our Data Protection Policy.
+If you cease donating any personal information you supply to us will not be retained for longer than necessary and will be removed from our systems or securely disposed of in accordance with the requirements of our Data Protection Policy

 If you are aged under 16, please ensure you obtain your parent/guardian’s consent before sending any personal information to any website or directly to Childlife.